WinterAxis/ESV-MD-Bible/The_Bible_esv/60_1_Peter/1_Pet_4.md

 And "If the righteous is scarcely saved, what will become of the ungodly and the sinner?"

 ###### 19
-Therefore let those who suffer according to God's will entrust their souls to a faithful Creator while doing good. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Therefore let those who suffer according to God's will entrust their souls to a faithful Creator while doing good.

 ***